IDRC Doctoral Research Awards

-IDRC Doctoral Research Awards IDRC offers these awards to Canadians, permanent residents of Canada, and citizens of developing countries pursuing their doctoral studies at a Canadian university.
+IDRC offers these awards to Canadians, permanent residents of Canada, and citizens of developing countries pursuing their doctoral studies at a Canadian university.
 These awards support field research in one or more developing countries.
-Candidates must conduct their research in areas corresponding to IDRC current thematic priorities.
-For further details about the thematic priorities, candidates are strongly encouraged to consult the Program Prospectus or Overview documents available on the website.
-Applications proposing field research outside these thematic areas will not be considered.
+Candidates must conduct their research in areas corresponding to IDRC's thematic priorities.
+Further details about the thematic priorities can be found on our website.
+Please note: applications proposing field research outside these thematic areas will not be considered.

 Countries subject to approval